PostHog/posthog.com/contents/apps/geoip-enrichment/docs.md

     - geoip
 ---

 Enrich PostHog events and persons with IP location data.
-Simply enable this plugin - from that point on, your new events will have GeoIP data added, allowing you to locate users and run queries based on geographic data.
+Simply enable this app and from that point on, your new events will have GeoIP data added, allowing you to locate users and run queries based on geographic data.

-Available on Cloud and self-hosted PostHog 1.24.0+
+## How do I install the GeoIP Enrichment app for PostHog?

+1. Log in to your PostHog instance
+2. Click 'Plugins' on the left-hand tool bar
+3. Search for 'GeoIP'
+4. Select the GeoIP app, press 'Install' and follow the on-screen instructions

 ## How does the GeoIP User Enrichment plugin work?

 This plugin prefers to use event property `$ip` (which should be of type `string`), but if that is not provided, it uses the IP address of the client that sent the event.

 This way in most cases the plugin can infer the IP address without any work on your side.

 ## How do I add add properties?